 Nitrogen-fixing symbioses, particularly in the form of root nodules, are major drivers in many terrestrial ecosystems.
-Remarkably, these evolutionary strategies are concentrated in one small branch of the plant tree of life, likely due to an underlying "predisposition" that enabled multiple subsequent origins of plant-microbe symbioses.
+Remarkably, these evolutionary strategies are concentrated in one small branch of the plant tree of life, traditionally thought to be due to an underlying "predisposition" that enabled multiple subsequent origins of plant-microbe symbioses (increasingly genomic evidence is suggesting the possibility of a single origin followed by dozens of losses).
 Commonalities and differences among multiple origins of the nodule organ, assessed at multiple levels from genes to ecology, will be highly relevant to crop improvement in non-fixing lineages.

 Given the presence of multiple evolutionary transitions, and high diversity across phylogenetic and phenotypic axes, this clade is an exemplar for elucidating the mechanisms behind symbiotic strategies.
 I am using previously developed approaches (below) and newly assembled trait and phylogenomic datasets to investigate the evolutionary context that led to global dominance and species richness of this clade.
 This research is supported by UF seed funding and a recently funded Department of Energy grant focused on massive phylogenomic approaches to elucidating and engineering symbioses.

 The Saxifragales are an ancient, relatively isolated clade of angiosperms associated with the Rosids and Vitales, whose heterogeneous composition is one of the great surprises of plant molecular systematics.
 In comparison with other clades at this level, it is relatively modest in size but exhibits a vast diversity of habitats.
 For instance, in this group one finds desert succulents closely related to aquatic weeds, or forest dwellers near alpine cushion plants.
 I am using this clade as a test case for new ideas in integrating niche modeling and phylogenetics to examine historical habitat transitions.